ARMmbed/mbed-mesh-api/README.md

 The ARM mbed mesh API allows the client to use the IPv6 mesh network.

-The client can use the `Mesh6LoWPAN_ND` or `MeshThread`object for connecting to the mesh network and when once successfully connected, the client can create a socket by using the [mbed C++ socket API](https://github.com/ARMmbed/sockets) to start communication with a remote peer.
+The client can use the `Mesh6LoWPAN_ND` or `MeshThread`object for connecting to the mesh network and when successfully connected, the client can create a socket by using the [mbed C++ socket API](https://github.com/ARMmbed/sockets) to start communication with a remote peer.
 When the connection is no longer needed the client can close the connection with the `disconnect` method.